Written by Solicitor, Lucy Diggle

 The guidance comes after determinations made by the high court in two 2022 cases: Construction, Forestry, Maritime, Mining and Energy Union v Personnel Contracting Pty Ltd [2022] HCA 1 and ZG Operations Australia Pty Ltd v Jamsek [2022] HCA 2.
 In each case, the High Court determined that where a contract exists the employer/worker relationship should be determined by reference to the contract, with the multifactorial approach only relevant in the absence of a contract.

-These cases caused quite a bit of confusion in employment law circles at the time, so the new laws make clear that ‘contract is not king’ but rather, it is necessary to access the relationship holistically.
+These cases caused quite a bit of confusion in employment law circles at the time, so the new laws make clear that ‘contract is not king’ but rather, it is necessary to assess the relationship holistically.

 Update 7: Introduction of Employees’ Right to Disconnect